Underground damage prevention enforcement

 If either party is not satisfied with the findings, they have 30 days to file a written application with the PUCO for reconsideration of the findings.

 When will the new rules take effect?

-Beginning Jan.
-1, 2016, the PUCO will begin fielding complaint calls regarding alleged violations of “Call Before You Dig” laws.
+On Jan.
+1, 2016, the PUCO began fielding complaint calls regarding alleged violations of “Call Before You Dig” laws.